pin-people/event_people_go/README.md

 -   `Fail:` should be called when an error ocurred processing the event and the message should be requeued;
 -   `Reject:` should be called whenever a message should be discarded without being processed.

-Given you want to consume a single event inside your project you can use the `EventPeople.GetMessageWithCallback` method.
+Given you want to consume a single event inside your project you can use the `EventPeople.ListenTo` method.
 It consumes a single event, given there are events available to be consumed with the given name pattern.

 ```golang
 import (